 Since 1940, St. Francis High School has been more than an outstanding educational institution for young women.
 St. Francis continues to be a living, growing community of faith, excellence, leadership and service.
 As a Catholic school, St. Francis High School embraces the teachings and traditions of the Roman Catholic Church.
 While serving the Catholic families of the diocese of Sacramento, St. Francis also welcomes individuals of other faiths, recognizing the unique gifts they bring to the greater community.

-Inter-scholastic athletics are an integral part of the St. Francis High School education.
+Early History of St. Francis High School

 In the fall of 1940, St. Francis Elementary School at 2500 K Street extended its educational program to include its first ninth-grade class.
 Twelve young women thus became the first class to attend St. Francis High School.
 After spending two years at St. Francis, the class was transferred to St. Joseph’s School, a three-story structure then located at 8th and I Streets.
 The young women who began their freshman year in 1941 became the first graduating class of St. Francis High School in the spring of 1945.

 Taught by the St. Francis Sisters of Penance and Christian Charity, the original St. Francis High School students recall the occasional lay faculty member who provided instruction in such curriculum basics as sewing (hand stitching, since no sewing machines were available) and the proper way to sit as a lady.
 Typing was introduced during the sophomore year by Sr. Geraldine and Sr. Peter, who also directed the annual play.